jeffersonsimaogoncalves/laravel-10-adminlte/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within this project, please send an e-mail to Nihir Zala via [testnihir@gmail.com](mailto:testnihir@gmail.com).
-All security vulnerabilities will be promptly addressed.
+All security vulnerabilities will be promptly addressed.If you find any issue or bug you can mail me.

 ## License